vhromada/Result/README.md

-# Validation
+# Result

-Common object for result
+Java component for result

-Support for JSR 303 Bean validation